ICGC-TCGA-PanCancer/pancancer-documentation/docs/youxia.md

 * the launcher host's public IP needs to be added to the security group for SSH access.
 For some reason Youxia/Ansible use the public IPs.
 * missing cert for rabbit MQ...
 I though this was created as part of the launcher setup: /home/ubuntu/architecture2/monitoring-bag/roles/server-dependencies/files/cacert.pem or /home/ubuntu/architecture2/monitoring-bag/cacert.pem.
 This is mentioned in the Ireland section, needing to run the script /home/ubuntu/architecture2/monitoring-bag/ssl/script.sh to setup the certs
+* bindle setup doesn't include "SW_CONTROL_NODE_MEMORY=4000"... needed to make a new AMI that had this